majianjia/nnom/docs/api_activations.md

 layer = model.hook(ReLU(), layer);
 ~~~

-All 3 above perform the same and take the same memory.
+All 3 above perform the same and take the occupide the same size of memory.

 ** Using Activation's API **